MyChart and appointments

 How to make an appointment

-To schedule an in-person or a virtual visit, sign in to your MyChart account.
-If you don’t have an account, you can sign up online.
+If you're a current patient, sign in to your MyChart account to schedule an in-person or a virtual appointment.
+If you're new to The Everett Clinic and don’t have an account, you can sign up online.
 If you have questions about MyChart or want help signing up, call 1-425-258-3904.

 Find a wide range of features at your fingertips.
 You can: